Azure/azure-quickstart-templates/oms-hyperv-replica-solution/README.md

     * Run Number for only displaying the latest results.

 ## Limitations
-* No support for latency or replica sizes
+* No support for latency
 * No auto fixing of common replica errors

 ## Contributors